apaam/webpage/docs/documentation/dem_formulations.md

 ##

+[note: mkdocs bibtex does recognize dot symbol in bib-key, will need to replace dot to underscore]

-This section presents a brief introduction and review of the discrete element method (DEM).
+This page presents a brief introduction and review of the discrete element method (DEM).
 The intention is to introduce the main components and basic computational workflow of a DEM model, providing necessary background information to the research presented in this dissertation.